kelu124/echomods/include/JOH/joh_article.md

 Describe all relevant safety issues or reference to a risk assessment if included in the hardware documentation.
 Detail what safety considerations have been included in the hardware design and how these features have been tested, including any official safety standards or criteria that were used in this assessment.
 If appropriate, discuss the wider context of use of the hardware and safety issues or risks that may arise in the use environment.Most of the modules are found on usual open-source hardware procurement websites.
 However, the two modules specifically developed for this project fail to enter this category.

-One of the modules uses a DC-booster,which can raise the voltage it delivers above 100V.
+One of the modules uses a DC-booster, which can raise the voltage it delivers above 100V.
 However, design has limited high-voltage to specific points within the module, and to the SMA connector going to the transducer.
 The other pins of the module have inputs/outputs that range in the [-5V ; 5V] bracket.

 During the tests that took place, the full setup, without the motor, did not use more than 170mA at 9V.
 The ATL3 probe, alimented at 3.3V, brought the total power envelopeto 330mA at 9V.